Politics of Long Island: Local politics

 In 1996, the first Nassau County Legislature was elected with a Republican majority of 13–6 with Bruce Blakeman becoming the first Presiding Officer in the county's history.
-In 2001, Nassau County elected Democrat Thomas Suozzi as county executive and Democrats took control of the county legislature, marking the first time Democrats had full control over county governments.
+In 2001, Nassau County elected Democrat Tom Suozzi as county executive and Democrats took control of the county legislature, marking the first time Democrats had full control over county governments.
 Republicans still held on to the District Attorney's office and Hempstead town government, which has not had a Democratic majority on the town council or held the town supervisor position in close to 100 years.
 In 2003, Suffolk County followed suit, electing Democrat Steve Levy as county executive.

 Thomas Spota defeated three-time incumbent James M. Catterson Jr. to become Suffolk County District Attorney in 2001.
 He was re-elected in 2005, 2009, and 2013 without any major-party opposition.
 The 2005 election saw Nassau move further into Democratic hands.
 Denis Dillon, the Republican Party District Attorney of Nassau County for over thirty years, lost his re-election bid to the Democrat Kathleen Rice.
 The Republicans also lost the Town of Brookhaven, long known as a bastion of Republican corruption and patronage on the Island.
-The Suffolk County sheriff's race also resulted in a Democratic win by cross endorsement of a Conservative Party member.
+The Suffolk County sheriff's race also resulted in a Democratic win by cross-endorsement of a Conservative Party member.
 For the first time in years, Democrats controlled the Suffolk County Legislature.
 In 2006, for the first time ever, Democrats controlled a majority of government offices in both counties including county executives, legislatures, and district attorneys.
-After the 2009 elections, Democrats lost heavily in various communities including losing Nassau County executive, numerous legislatures and attorneys.
-As of 2017, some of those offices have returned to the Democratic Party.
-While in Suffolk County, the Republican Party had long since taken back the Town of Islip in 2011 as well as the Town of Brookhaven in 2012 and flipped control of the Town of Huntington in 2017.
-The Democratic Party did win the Supervisor seats in both the Town of Hempstead and the Town of Riverhead in 2017, but those gains reversed back to the Republican Party in 2019, while the Supervisor of the Town of Shelter Island reversed from a Republican gain in 2017 back to a Democrat gain in 2019.
-The Towns of Smithtown and Oyster Bay have consistently maintained Republican majority for several decades, and the Towns of North Hempstead and Babylon have similarly been dominated by Democratic majorities for several decades.
-The Town of East Hampton and Town of Southampton, as well as the City of Glen Cove and City of Long Beach, have elected both Republican and Democratic majorities in the last two decades.
+After the 2009 elections, Democrats lost heavily in various communities including losing the Nassau County executive, numerous legislatures, and attorneys.